dfinity/interface-spec/spec/index.md

 #### Call expiry {#call-expiry}

+DONE: add call expiry

 These transitions expire calls with timeouts.
-To account for SYS_UNKNOWN being issued early, we don't account for the caller time in these transitions.
-We define two variants of the transition, one that expires messages, and one that expires calls that are in progress.
+To account for SYS_UNKNOWN being issued early (e.g., due to high system load), we ignore the caller time in these transitions.
+We define two variants of the transition, one that expires messages, and one that expires calls that are in progress (i.e., have open downstream call contexts).

 The first transition defines the expiry of messages.